 The health and safety of our clients and employees is our top priority.
-We are open by appointment only at this time and also available for virtual design consultations.
+We recommend scheduling an appointment in advance to secure a time with one of our designers.
+We are also available for virtual design consultations.
 Click here for additional information

 The kitchen is the heart of your home, and striking countertops make a real statement.If you’re looking for countertops in Des Moines, you might be torn between the rugged durability of natural stone and the more budget-friendly laminate.Dating back to the 1960s, laminate countertops were once incredibly popular then waned with the advent of solid surfaces.
 When granite countertops and quartz countertops entered the mix, laminate faded almost entirely into the background in all but budget homes.
 Manufacturers have now started producing higher quality laminate counters, and homeowner throughout Iowa are starting to see the benefits of this cost-effective material.Tile countertops are another option available in stone or ceramic but with a plywood base rather than the particleboard you get with laminate countertops.You probably have heard people talking about their granite or quartz countertops, but do you understand how these two materials differ?